Muts256/Active-Directory-Monitoring/README.md

 - <b> SIEM Installation & Configuration</b>
   - [Active Directory Monitoring Using Sysmon and Splunk](https://github.com/Muts256/Active-Directory-Attack)

 Objectives:
   - To enhance the analyst's practical skills using SIEM-Splunk.
-    - Installation and configuration of Splunk, Active Directory, Sysmon.
+  - Installation and configuration of Splunk, Active Directory, and Sysmon.
   - Search and analyze events on Splunk
-    - Detect, analyze and investigate a Brute Force Attack
+  - Detect, analyze, and investigate a Brute Force Attack
   - Using AtomicRedTeam and MITRE ATT&CK for penetration testing
-    - Document findings see Active Directory pdf above
+  - Document findings.
+See the Active Directory PDF above